 former entry from Lafayette, now a cul-de-sac

 We pay for streets as a city to help get from one place to another, to connect different places, not too isolate them.
 But, it is a common occurrence here in St. Louis, even in the wealthiest, most stable places to develop cordoned off spaces vs contiguous, flowing spaces.
-See
+See St. Louis University's recent attempt to close Laclede Avenue between Grand and Spring.

 Reopening the streets is a tough nut to crack.
 Neighbors think it will bring increased crime, auto traffic and higher speeds on residential streets.
 There are enough old timers here to remember the days when drug dealing was still big in this part of town and the street closures were meant to curtail the drive thru dealer situations.
 Lafayette Square is by no means the only neighborhood investing in permanent street closures.

-(formerly McRee Town).
+The Shaw Neighborhood has doubled down on their street closures to isolate them from the neighborhood to the north, Botanical Heights (formerly McRee Town).
 See the Slay balls recently installed at Thurman Avenue and DeTonty Street as an example (a slight upgrade from the Schoemehl pots that previously existed).

 Slay balls: no passage